Kitchen Worktop Replacement Cost

 Cons

-✖ Can be damaged by large changed in temperature
+- ✖ Can be damaged by large changes in temperature

 Granite Kitchen Worktop Cost

-Granite look worktops are a very popular choice for kitchen work surfaces.
-It gives a polished and expensive look.
-However, most counters that look like granite are not as it can be hard to source.
-The average cost is £270-£450 per m2.
+Granite worktops are a very popular choice for kitchen work surfaces as they can provide a polished and expensive looking finish.
+However, be mindful that while there are some high-quality imitations available, some granite worktops are often made from engineered stone or with a laminate finish.
+The average cost of granite worktops is £270-£450 per m².

 Pros